 At the beginning of every week, once all invoices and receipts have been posted, get yourself an up to date aged debtors list.
 I prefer to export from Sage to Excel, that way I can see clearly, who, what, why and when!
 Scan through your list and filter out any customers with up to date accounts (i.e. only customers with debt in Period 1 and older need to be visible).
 These are the customers you need to work with this week.

 Not everyone’s cup of tea but personally I am partial to making initial contact via email.
 Keep it friendly, professional and to the point.
 I just see this as a reminder to them that the invoice is due.
 It is important to ensure that the email always contains the following:

-- Relevant information i.e. invoice number, amount due and due date
+- Relevant information i.e. invoice number, the amount due and the due date

 - Your contact and payment details